Nachiket27p/Graph-Planning/README.md

 * The output file will contain the contents of each layer in the graph plan, additionaly each layer has a number next to it, this indicates the depth in the graph plan.
-The action layer only lists actions on the 'Actions: ' line of the output of each layer, but the mutexes contain relations between persistant literals and actions as well as mutexes between two actions.
+The action layer lists both actions and persistant literals in the form Persist(literal_name) which behave as actions.
+The mutexes also contain relationships between actual actions and persistent literals.
 An example is shown below.

 * How to use?
 There are two ways to run the program both are listed below, the second one requires a linux terminal to execute.